Kay-2003/Web_Programming-GroupAssignment/README.md

 Zachery Myrie (ID: 2210180)
 D-Andrea Graham (ID: 2304203)

-Login Credentials (for Testing)
+Login Credentials

-TRN: 230
-Password:Password876
+You will ahve to register  first to be able to use the login.

 Project Overview
 1. Login Page